walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `["Weak", "Normal", "Medium", "Strong", "Very Strong"]` (Array)

   The display names for the verdicts related to the progressClass.
+It has to have 5 elements, and they would be the 5 possible strength categories.

 * __showVerdicts__: